limorl/monorepo-python-sample/infra/terraform/README.md

-# Terraform [Work in Progress, super simple without networking and sgs]
+# Terraform

 To manage our infrastructure, we're using:

-* 'Vanila terrafirm` with S3 bucket backend.
+* 'Vanila terraform` with S3 bucket backend.
 * Github Actions are used to deploy infrastructure using terraform.

 >> **Note:** In larger organizations, a good practice is to use an `infrastructure` account to manage infrastructure on all environments/accounts.